-Valid performance and payment bonds, as required, have been submitted to the Program All insurance policies are active, as required by contract

-Environmental review has been approved

-Utilities have been properly disconnected and retired, if required

-GC has issued construction permits and permitted plans have been submitted to the Program Applicant and any occupants have moved out and a contents removal plan has been agreed upon between the GC and the Applicant, if required

-GC holds all valid Contractor Registrations
+- Valid performance and payment bonds, as required, have been submitted to the Program - All insurance policies are active, as required by contract - Environmental review has been approved - Utilities have been properly disconnected and retired, if required - GC has issued construction permits and permitted plans have been submitted to the Program - Applicant and any occupants have moved out and a contents removal plan has been agreed upon between the GC and the Applicant, if required - GC holds all valid Contractor Registrations made on a case-by-case basis for Applicants only.
+Tenants may be required to temporarily relocate from the property during construction, without exception.
+The Program can cover certain costs associated with tenant relocation (See Section 8.17 "Temporary Relocation of Impacted Tenants" below for more details).

-8.5 Relocation during Mitigation
+8.5 Relocation during Construction

-Moving out of or continuing to live away from the property during m may be required and is the Applicant's responsibility at their own expense.
-Exceptions can be made on a case-by-case basis for Applicants only.
-Tenants may be required to temporarily relocate from the property during construction.
-The Program can cover certain costs associated with tenant relocation (See Section "Temporary Relocation of Impacted Tenants" below for more details).
+Moving out of or continuing to live away from the property during construction may be required and is the Applicant's responsibility at their own expense.
+Exceptions can be